How People Use the A1C Test

 How People Take Insulin

 In what ways is insulin administered?
-It's possible for some insulin preparations to be swallowed or inhaled, but it is usually injected under the skin.
+Insulin is usually injected under the skin.
 Insulin is measured in units and is standardized to contain 100 units of insulin in 1 ml of insulin fluid.

 What kinds of injections are available?

 - Needles-Most commonly, people inject insulin into an area of the body using a syringe with a small needle on the end.
 Insulin syringes come in different sizes.
 The size of the syringe should be the smallest that will hold the dose to be injected.
 Syringes are available with various thicknesses (gauges) of needles.
-The bigger the gauge number, the thinner the needle and the less the pain of guiding the needle under the skin before injection.
+A bigger gauge number correlates to a thinner needle and therefore generally less pain from guiding the needle under the skin before injection.

 - Pen devices-Multi-use pen devices are available which allow the user to "dial" and inject their insulin.
 Pens use replaceable needles and contain a prefilled tube of insulin that contains many doses.